hyperter96/gitlab-operator/doc/adr/0002-use-rh-codebase.md

 ## Consequences

-We will use codebase provided by RedHat and develop it further to meet GitLab and it's customers' needs.
+We will use codebase provided by RedHat and develop it further to meet GitLab and its customers' needs.